ye-evercoast/spz/README.md

 # spz

-`.spz` is a file format for compresed 3D gaussian splats.
+`.spz` is a file format for compressed 3D gaussian splats.
 This directory contains a C++ library for saving and loading data in the .spz format.

 spz encoded splats are typically around 10x smaller than the corresponding .ply files,